 How do you know how much an investment is worth?
-Conducting a discounted cash flow (DCF) analysis is the best way to arrive at an educated guess, whether you’re looking at the cost for a specific project, purchasing shares of a publicly traded company or investing in a private business.
+Conducting a discounted cash flow (DCF) analysis is the best way to arrive at an educated estimate, whether you’re assessing the cost of a specific project, purchasing shares of a publicly traded company, or investing in a private business.

-Previously, we looked at how private and public comps help analysts compare companies in a similar growth stage and industry to determine a company’s current market value.
-When used along with an intrinsic valuation method like DCF analysis—which looks at the value of an investment based on its projected future cash flows—these models can help investors, business owners and transaction advisors gauge a company’s current market value and then assess if that company is under- or overvalued.
+Previously, we looked at how private and public comps help analysts compare companies within a similar growth stage and industry to determine a company’s current market value.
+Coupled with an intrinsic valuation method like discounted cash flow analysis—which evaluates the value of an investment based on its projected future cash flows—DCF models can help investors, business owners, and transaction advisors gauge a company’s current market value, before assessing if that company is under- or overvalued.

-Here’s a quick overview of how DCF analysis works, and why it’s important to use in conjunction with public and private comps whenever assessing the value of a business.
+Wondering how to value a company using discounted cash flow analysis?
+Here we explore the discounted cash flow model and why this valuation method is important to use in conjunction with public and private comps when assessing the value of a business.

-DCF analysis is an intrinsic valuation method used to estimate the value of an investment based on its forecasted cash flows.
-It establishes a rate of return or discount rate by looking at dividends, earnings, operating cash flow or free cash flow that is then used to establish the value of the business outside of other market considerations.
+Discounted cash flow analysis is an intrinsic valuation method used to estimate the value of an investment based on its forecasted cash flows.
+It establishes a rate of return or discount rate by looking at dividends, earnings, operating cash flow, or free cash flow, which is then used to establish the value of the business outside of other market considerations.

-In other words: It looks to answer the question, “How much money will I get from this investment over a period of time and how does that compare to the amount I could make from other investments?”
+In other words: DCF models look to answer the question, “How much money will I get from this investment over a period of time, and how does that compare to the amount I could make from other investments?”

-It does this by adjusting for the time value of money—which assumes a dollar invested today is worth more than a dollar invested tomorrow because it’s generating interest over that period of time.
+It does this by adjusting for the time value of money—which assumes a dollar invested today is worth more than a dollar invested tomorrow because it’s generating interest over that period.

-With so many variables though, it’s easy to see why pricing a deal can be difficult and why most investors and transaction advisors choose to use multiple types of valuation models to inform their decision-making along with DCF analysis.
+But with so many variables, it’s easy to see why pricing a deal can be difficult, and why most investors and transaction advisors choose to use multiple types of valuation models to inform their decision-making along with DCF analysis.
 An accurate answer helps inform how much an investment is currently worth—and which deals are worth walking away from.

 - DCF—Discounted cash flow, which is the sum of all future discounted cash flows that an investment is expected to produce